xhd2015/xgo/README.md

 ![trace html](cmd/trace/testdata/stack_trace.jpg "Trace")

 By default, Trace will write traces to a temp directory under current working directory.
 This behavior can be overridden by setting `XGO_TRACE_OUTPUT` to different values:
-- `XGO_TRACE_OUTPUT=stdout`: traces will be written to stdout, for debugging purepose,
+- `XGO_TRACE_OUTPUT=stdout`: traces will be written to stdout, for debugging purpose,
 - `XGO_TRACE_OUTPUT=<dir>`: traces will be written to `<dir>`,
 - `XGO_TRACE_OUTPUT=off`: turn off trace.